pipobscure/pipobscure/_posts/2016-05-29-tarot-cards-and-tea-wessasaurus-rex.markdown

 ---
 layout: post
-title: "> Moreover, we have so little text from ancient times, that it is highly possible that the events that are chronicled in ancient mythology actually occurred."
+title: "Moreover, we have so little text from ancient times, that it is highly possible that the events that are chronicled in ancient mythology actually occurred."
 date: 2016-05-29 20:58:47 Z